2024 NHL Winter Classic

 Adaptability and Scale

 While the Winter Classic key art established the overarching tone, the Breakaway event called for a complementary system built specifically for the on-site experience.
-The branding leaned into atmosphere, texture, and regional cues, allowing the event to feel rooted in Seattle without relying on key art.
+The branding leaned into atmosphere, texture, and regional cues, allowing the event to feel rooted in Seattle without relying on the event key art.

 Breakaway: Extending the system